larsclaussen/docker_fish/README.md

 # docker_fish

 Some fish utility functions for an application run with docker-compose.
-Please note, at the moment the stack has to be up and running for the functions to work because under the hood the use the ``docker-compose exec`` command.
+Where applicable the ``docker-compose exec`` command is used.
+For dcomp-django is falls back to the the ``docker-compose run --rm`` command. ``dcomp-test`` always issues the ``docker-compose run --rm`` command.

 dcomp-django
 ------------